mjosaarinen/avr-aes256enc/README.md

 going, use CTR or similar.
 Note that inverse AES is much slower and cannot reuse the same components.

-The actual assembly language impolementation is in `aes256enc.S`, the rest is just testing.
+The actual assembly language implementation is in `aes256enc.S`, the rest is just testing.

 # Running on Arduino